amir21-debug/SOC-Operations-Lab/incidents/004-Attack-Chain-ScheduledTask-IFEO/Incident-Report.md

 ## Detection Logic

+## Detection Logic
+Two KQL queries were developed for this scenario:

+1. **Hunting query (`detection.kql`)** — surfaces any scheduled task creation event (Sysmon Event ID 1, containing `schtasks.exe`) or any IFEO registry modification (Sysmon Event ID 13, containing "Image File Execution Options") independently, for broad visibility during investigation.

-Microsoft Sentinel correlated Sysmon process creation events with Sysmon registry modification events occurring on the same endpoint within a 10-minute window.
+2. **Analytics Rule (`analyticalrule.kql`)** — a higher-confidence correlation rule that joins scheduled task creation events with IFEO registry modification events occurring on the same host within a 10-minute window following the task creation.
+This rule is what triggers an actual Sentinel incident, since it requires both conditions to occur together rather than alerting on either technique in isolation.

-This correlation detected the creation of a scheduled task followed by an IFEO registry modification, indicating a higher-confidence persistence attack.

 ## KQL Query